gvwilson/sensibleadventures/nardica/nardica.md

 I's worried about you."

 Iffy returned the hug awkwardly.
-Somehow,
-she always felt awkward around Honesty, especially when they were close enough that she could smell whatever flowery concoction the other girl used to wash her hair.
+She always felt awkward around Honesty, especially when they were close enough that she could smell whatever flowery concoction the other girl used to wash her hair, but it was a good kind of awkward.
 "I'm fine,"
 she said,
 her voice muffled slightly by the rat fur collar on Honesty's coat.